Iron (and Anemia)

 Certain medications/foods can affect, and be affected by, iron intake:

-Vitamin C helps the body better absorb iron when taken/eaten at the same time as the iron source (i.e. an iron capsule with a glass of orange juice).
+It is often indicated that Vitamin C helps the body better absorb iron when taken/eaten at the same time as the iron source (i.e. an iron capsule with a glass of orange juice).
+However, a recent randomized clinical trial did NOT find this association and indicated that "vitamin C supplements are not essential to take along with oral iron supplements."

 Vitamin A helps release iron from iron stores in the body and makes it more available for the body to use.
 It is possible that vitamin A taken with iron can improve iron’s absorption.
 However, this link is still being researched and women should not take vitamin A supplementation without talking to their HCP, as an excess of supplemental vitamin A can cause potential birth defects.